The Cayman Islands

 The Cayman Islands are located in the Western Caribbean, 480 miles south of Miami, Florida.
 The largest of the three islands is Grand Cayman (approx 76 sq mi).
 The .Sister Islands. of Cayman Brac (14 sq mi) and Little Cayman (10 sq mi) lie 80 miles to the northeast of Grand Cayman.
 The Cayman Islands are an Overseas Territory of the United Kingdom.
 The total population is approximately 50,000.

-The 24th Annual Flowers Sea Swim will be held on June 11th on Seven Mile Beach on the main island of Grand Cayman.
-The majority of tourist activity and accomodations are in the Seven Mile Beach and George Town areas.
+The 31st Annual Flowers Sea Swim will be held on June 17th on Seven Mile Beach on the main island of Grand Cayman.
+The majority of tourist activity and accommodations are in the Seven Mile Beach and George Town areas.

 Flight and Immigration Information

 Grand Cayman lies 1 hour due south of Miami by air and is served by several international airlines connecting through the United States, England, Canada, Jamaica, Cuba and Honduras.